 A: The batter is out,

-run out not stumped, but before you give your decision, ask the fielding captain if he wishes to continue with the appeal.
+stumped, but before you give your decision, ask the fielding captain if he wishes to continue with the appeal.
 The fielding team may decide in the ‘spirit of cricket’ not to continue with the appeal.

 Q73: (Law 41.13): A bowler is warned by the umpire for running on and damaging the pitch.
 He continues to do this despite the warnings, The batters loudly complain and insist that you send him off the field.
 What is your decision?

 A: You cannot send him off the field, only his captain can do that, but you can prevent him from bowling for the rest of the innings if he infringes again after two formal warnings.

 Q74: A batter is dismissed on the last ball before lunch.
 After lunch the players return to the field but before they take their positions it rains heavily and they return to the pavilion.
 After a break of twenty minutes the players return to the field but the new batter is different from the one who walked out after lunch.
 The fielding team complains.
 What is your decision?